 Make sure that Internet Options proxy settings reflect the appropriate proxy server if a proxy server is used in the local network.

 If a Forefront Threat Management Gateway (TMG) firewall is installed on the boundary of the network, and the firewall requires client authentication, you may have to install a Forefront TMG Client program on the client device for Internet access.
-Contact your Office 365 admin for help with this.
+Contact your cloud service admin for help with this.

 Resolution 2: Can't connect to AD FS